 Active Community Projects

 We work with communities across the state to protect beloved places for recreation and wildlife, and farms that are sources of local food and our agricultural heritage.
-We are currently working to protect the LaFrieniere Farm in Hinesburg and the Bluffside Farm in Newport.
+We are currently working to save the Bluffside Farm in Newport.

 We recently finished a campaign to to protect 133 acres of the Kingdom Trails network, home to the Sidewinder trail.
-Other recent projects have included Blue Heron Farm in Grand Isle, Little Wood Farm in Plainfield, the Bolton Valley Nordic and Backcountry land, the Bunker Farm in Dummerston, the Bragg Farm in Fayston, The Farr and Fuller Farms in Bristol, and Crossroads Farm in Thetford.
+Other recent community projects have included the LaFreniere Farm in Hinesburg, Little Wood Farm in Plainfield, the Bolton Valley Nordic and Backcountry land, the Bunker Farm in Dummerston, the Bragg Farm in Fayston, The Farr and Fuller Farms in Bristol, and Crossroads Farm in Thetford.

 We couldn't do these projects without the support of the community and our dedicated members.
 Your support makes all the difference in these local farm and forest projects.
 Please join or renew your membership today!